615-389-4399

 Why a specialized clinic?
 Why can’t our local vets provide these services?

 Our local veterinarians absolutely can provide all of the services offered at a high volume, low cost spay neuter clinic.
 What they can not provide is affordability and high volume.
-They simply don’t have the time to perform the amount of surgeries needed to make an impact .
-They must be prepared for a wide variety of situations and health problems which requires an enormous amount of resources and makes it financially impossible to offer low cost services.
+They simply don’t have the time to perform the amount of surgeries needed to make an impact on our shelter intake.
+They must be prepared for a wide variety of situations and health problems which requires an enormous amount of equipment and resources, which makes it financially impossible to offer low cost services.

 Why does Robertson County need a clinic?
 Will a clinic have a negative impact on our full service veterinarians?